Fractal-Gripper/fractal-gripper.github.io/README.md

-# Academic Project Page Template
+# Fractal Gripper Project Page
 This is a Fractal Gripper project page.

 ## Components